RyDawg-Studios/PyDawgEngine/readme.txt

 Changes:
-	Added COVID boss that appears roughly 2000 frames after start Warning will appear in center of screen, be sure to be out of the way before it spawns.
-	Rewrote rendering engine to minimize sprite lingering Stability Improvements
+	Added Cancer Boss.
+Boss appears after beating the COVID boss 3x in a row.
+It will multiply from the center with each "generation" of cells being weaker than the last.
+Beating the boss grants 16000 points Added barriers at the edges to prevent leaving the game area Removed all protein power-ups while balancing is tweaked